 For a comprehensive list of duties, visit the NFPA (National Federation of Paralegal Associations) website to view the publication Paralegal Professional Responsibilities, which lists specific duties in 28 different legal specialty areas.
 To see a list of paralegal duties written by the ABA, go to ABA Standing Committee on Paralegals.
 Another list is available at California Alliance of Paralegal Associations.

 Wages vary by education.
 The more education, the higher the wages.
 Also, special skills such as a second language or a professional license acquired from past or present employment will raise your salary.
 If you have been a real estate agent, insurance agent, EMT or RN, you can use that experience to your advantage during salary negotiations.
-At San Francisco State, you can also take our Notary Public course and become a notary, which will raise your salary.
 Type and size of employer will also affect wages.
 Many paralegals receive year end and case bonuses in addition to their annual wages.
 Benefits included in a paralegal's annual wages usually include health insurance, sick leave, vacation time and a retirement plan.

 The job market in the Bay Area remains strong and salaries vary with size of firm or legal department and area of legal specialization.
-The Paralegal Studies Advisory Committee includes legal recruiters as well as paralegal managers from large law firms who work with our graduates and update salary information as well as the employment outlook on a regular basis.
+The Paralegal Studies Advisory Committee includes legal recruiters as who work with our graduates and update salary information as well as the employment outlook on a regular basis.

-The total cost is approximately $8,990, in addition to a $50 application fee.
+The total cost is approximately $8,990.
 Most courses are $299 a unit, and the program consists of 30 units.
 Cost of books varies from class to class.
 Students pay for courses as they take them on a semester to semester basis.

 Extended Learning receives no state money; therefore, financial aid is extremely limited.
 Financial aid, if granted, is only available to students who are admitted to the Paralegal Studies certificate program.
 For further information, visit the financial aid website.